taurus-org/taurus/doc/source/users/scan.rst

    :figwidth: 80%
    :align: center

-   Trend plot showing a step scan (:class:`~sardana.macroserver.macros.scan.ascan` *m_cp1_1 0 1000 8 .5*) followed by a
+   Trend plot showing a step scan (:class:`ascan` *m_cp1_1 0 1000 8 .5*)
-   continuous scan (:class:`~sardana.macroserver.macros.scan.ascanc` *m_cp1_1 0 1000 .5*).
-The line corresponds to the
+   followed by a continuous scan (:class:`ascanc` *m_cp1_1 0 1000 .5*).
-   motor position and the blue shaded areas correspond to the intervals in which the data acquisition took place.
+   The line corresponds to the motor position and the blue shaded areas correspond to the intervals in which the data acquisition took place.